indigo-iam/iam-website/content/en/docs/reference/configuration/jwk/_index.md

 ## Rotating Keys

 To change the JWKs without any interruption on the service, a rolling update can be done using these configurations.
-An example of a rolling update can be like this:
+Below is an example of a rolling update.

 At the beginning there is one JWK in the keystore but it needs to be changed (e.g. regular update or because of a security instance, etc.).
 For example:

 ```json
 {
   "keys": [